SirRob1997/lightning-hydra-template/README.md

 - Write code in [Pytorch Lightning](https://www.pytorchlightning.ai/)'s `LightningModule` and `LightningDataModule`.
 - Run code from composable `yaml` configurations with [Hydra](https://hydra.cc/).
-- Manage packages in `environment.yaml` with [`conda`](https://docs.conda.io/projects/conda/en/latest/glossary.html#miniconda-glossary).
+- Manage packages in `environment.yaml` with [conda](https://docs.conda.io/projects/conda/en/latest/glossary.html#miniconda-glossary).
 - Log and visualize metrics + hyperparameters with [Tensorboard](https://tensorboard.dev/).
-- Sane default with best practices only where it makes sense for research-style project.
+- Sane default with best/good practices only where it makes sense for small-scale research-style project.

+Have an issue, found a bug, know a better practice?
+Feel free to open an issue, pull request or discussion thread.
+All contribution welcome.

+I hope to maintaining this repo with better deep learning engineering practices as they evolve.

 ## Quick start

-<details><summary>Click to expand</summary>
+<details><summary>Click to expand/collapse</summary>
 <p>

 ### 0. Clone this template